severalnines/docs/user-guide/dashboard.rst

 Adding existing MySQL Cluster (NDB) is not supported from the ClusterControl UI.
 However, it is possible to add it using manually as explained in details in `this blog post <http://severalnines.com/blog/clustercontrol-tips-tricks-manage-and-monitor-your-existing-mysql-ndb-cluster>`_.

-Add existing MongoDB/TokuMX replica set
+Add existing MongoDB replica set
-'''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''

-ClusterControl is able to manage and monitor an existing MongoDB or TokuMX replica set.
+ClusterControl is able to manage and monitor an existing MongoDB 3.x replica set.
 Choose *Mongodb Replicaset* as the database type.
 Fill in all required information.

 * **Vendor**
+	- Percona - Percona Server for MongoDB by Percona. (formerly Tokutek)
-	- 10gen - MongoDB Server from MongoDB Inc. (formerly 10gen)
+    - MongoDB - MongoDB Server by MongoDB Inc. (formerly 10gen)

 * **Need Sudo Password**
 	- Specify the password if the SSH user that you specified under *SSH User* requires sudo password to run super-privileged commands.
 Ignore this if *SSH User* is root or have no sudo password.

 * **Hostname**
 	- Specify one IP address or hostname of the MongoDB replica set member.
-ClusterControl will automatically discover the rest of the replica set members.
+ClusterControl will automatically discover the rest of the them.

 * **User**
 	- MongoDB admin user.
 If you don't specify *Password*, ClusterControl assumes you do not use MongoDB authentication.